anokic/SurfersCo/README.md

 Slider is draggable with mouse or touch screen and is dynamically made.

-Desktop version is up and running.
-Next, compatibility with other resolutions.
+It's done and running.

+Compatibility tested with Desktop, Samsung Galaxy 6, iPad Pro 2017.

 ![Website image](https://i.ibb.co/QF28JGc/screencapture-127-0-0-1-3000-2019-12-17-18-20-55.png)